nikitavoloboev/data/sharing/sharing.md

 # Sharing
 ## Code on [GitHub](https://github.com/nikitavoloboev)
-I like to solve problems I have with code on [GitHub](https://github.com/nikitavoloboev).
+I like to solve problems I have with code there.
 [Here](my-github.md) are all the repositories I made.

 ## Thoughts on [Twitter](https://twitter.com/nikitavoloboev)
-I share all the things I am up to right now on [Twitter](https://twitter.com/nikitavoloboev).
+I share all the things I am up to right now there.
 I also curate a [few Twitter lists](https://twitter.com/nikitavoloboev/lists) where I get most of my news from.

 ## Blog on [Medium](https://medium.com/@NikitaVoloboev)
 I write about various things, mostly programming and macOS tips.
 [Here](my-articles.md) are all the articles I wrote.